Picture of stock plan administrator completing TCC application

 Effective January 1, 2024, companies filing ten or more total information returns across a wide list of forms must file electronically.
 This includes Form W-2, 1099-series forms, and—critically—Forms 3921 and 3922.

-If your company grants ISOs or offers an ESPP, you almost certainly have more than ten employees and file more than ten W-2 forms, which means electronic filing is required not only for your W-2s, but also for forms 3921, 3922, 1099-NEC, 1099-MISC, and 1042-S.
+If your company grants ISOs or offers an ESPP, you almost certainly have more than ten employees and file more than ten W-2 forms, which means electronic filing is required not only for your W-2s, but also for Forms 3921, 3922, 1099-NEC, 1099-MISC, and 1042-S.

 Can You Make This Someone Else’s Problem by Outsourcing Your Section 6039 Filings?